 Air New Zealand sets cookies (first party cookies) on web pages, however, where we require additional information and services we also allow other companies to host cookies on our web pages (third party cookies).
 These partner companies have been carefully selected by Air New Zealand and are monitored by us.
 Third party cookies that our partners set on our websites will support the customisation of advertisements viewed elsewhere on the internet and are required to meet contractual obligations they have with us.

-- to produce data for reporting on completed and abandoned bookings on our website; and
+- To produce data for reporting on completed and abandoned bookings on our website

 The cookies used by Air New Zealand are categorised into four groups (being those specified in the International Chamber of Commerce UK Cookie Guide published in April 2012):

 Strictly Necessary cookies - these cookies are used for technical reasons and are necessary to enable our websites to operate efficiently so that visitors can navigate around our websites with ease and use specific features.
 These include, for example, cookies that enable you to log into secure areas of our websites, make a purchase or use e-billing services.
 If these cookies are blocked or disabled, some of the website's functions will not be available to you and you may not be able to use our online services.
 These cookies do not gather information about you that could be used for marketing.